ibm-cloud-docs/cloud-logs/alerts.md

 An example uses for this alert type include:

 * Security: An alert can be triggered by a new domain connection.
-Since IBM Cloud Logs security logs all security information across all network traffic, a new domain connection can result with the field `security.highest_registered_domain` having a new value.
+Since {{site.data.keyword.logs_full_notm}} security logs all security information across all network traffic, a new domain connection can result with the field `security.highest_registered_domain` having a new value.
 A new domain connection can point to a possible security attack.

 * Monitoring: An alert can be triggered by a new application error code.
 Many applications send an `error_code` field.
 A new value for this field can indicate a new issue with the application.